Working with Sign Language Interpreters

 - Interpreters are highly trained professionals who adhere to a code of professional conduct with strict standards of confidentiality, neutrality, professionalism, and respect.

-- Interpreters are present solely to facilitate communication between the D/deaf student, instructor, and the class.
-They translate spoken language into visual language to ensure that everyone has equal access.
+- Interpreters are present solely to facilitate communication between the Deaf student, instructor, and the class.
+They translate spoken language into visual language (and vice-versa) to ensure that the Deaf student has equal access to your course.

 - Interpreters do not provide tutoring or any other academic or support services.

 - Interpreters cannot assist with handing out papers or running errands.